NixOS/nixpkgs/nixos/doc/manual/development/writing-nixos-tests.section.md

 ```

 Overrides can be added by defining an anonymous module in `all-tests.nix`.
-For the purpose of constructing a test matrix, use the `matrix` options instead.

 ```nix
   hostname = runTest { imports = [ ./hostname.nix ]; defaults.networking.firewall.enable = false; };